ujkam/book_highlighter/README.md

 # Release Notes (Major Releases only)
 - 2025-04-04: Initial release.
 Focused on getting the word highlighting functionality working, along with releasing something
 - 2025-05-06: Completely revamp the OCR pipeline.
 Text detection is much more accurate
-- 2025-06-12: Correctly track text reading order (top to bottom, left to right).
+- 2025-06-12: Correctly track text reading order when there are multiple pages in a video frame (first the left page, then the right page).
 This will also make it easier add future functionality to change directions for other languages (e.g. Arabic, Japanese)

 # Thanks to the following authors and illustrators.
 I used their books to develop and test the code.
 - Stella Blackstone, Debbie Harter: Bear's Birthday